 Analysis & Commentary

-The Supreme Court last week vindicated a common-sense principle: Foreign entities that kill Americans abroad through acts of terror can be held to account in American courts.
+Excerpt Below: The Supreme Court last week vindicated a common-sense principle: Foreign entities that kill Americans abroad through acts of terror can be held to account in American courts.
 Fuld v.
 PLO marks a turning point in a long legal saga.
-In 2004

 President Donald Trump had the authority to order attacks on Iran’s nuclear weapons facilities without seeking congressional approval first.
 The claim to the contrary by several members of Congress contradicts decades of U.S. practice involving similar military deployments.
 Although the Constitution reserves to Congress the right